Pour visiter le site du Domaine Alexandre Bonnet, confirmez-vous avoir l'âge légal pour consommer ou acheter de l'alcool ?

 image

 The landscape of Les Riceys is unique in its diversity, the extent of its relief and its circular layout, with 200 km of winding pathways.
 The vineyard is made up of many small slopes that rise steeply from narrow valleys.
 The south-southeast facing slopes, where Pinot Noir thrives, are known as "l’endroit".
 The opposite sides, known as "l’envers", are topped with small conifers, and this woodland area provides welcome protection against cold air.
 With its beneficial microclimate, the terroir of Les Riceys is home to some incredible birds and flowers.
 In the spring, thousands of wild orchids mysteriously unfurl their many coloured petals all around.
-In the summer, the chirping of robins, goldfinches, blackcap warblers and great tits can be heard in response to the sounds of people working in the vineyards… Champagne Alexandre Bonnet strives to preserve and develop this biodiversity by choosing not to use herbicides or insecticides, by planting orchards at the edges of its vines and by leaving wild flowers to grow for honey bees.
+In the summer, the chirping of robins, goldfinches, blackcap warblers and great tits can be heard in response to the sounds of people working in the vineyards… Domaine Alexandre Bonnet strives to preserve and develop this biodiversity by choosing not to use herbicides or insecticides, by planting orchards at the edges of its vines and by leaving wild flowers to grow for honey bees.

 image